ToroNZ/k8s-recetas/README.md

 ## Load Balancer ##

-Because I'm poor, workaround the fact that we ain't got no fancy cloud doohickeys, so go ahead and deploy *keepalived* that acts as LB in a routable CIDR.
+Because I'm poor, workaround the fact that we ain't got no fancy cloud doohickeys, so go ahead and deploy *keepalived* that acts as VIP in a routable CIDR.
 More of a robust HA other than just DNS RR to each worker/HAproxy.

 From this:
 ```